Skip to content

 SHARE VIA:

 We have recorded the session and are delighted to be able to share it here.
 Please send it to your colleagues and get in touch with any thoughts.
-We hope to run another one soon.

-Our three key take home messages were.
+Our three key take-home messages were.

 1. Be a boundary ninja